-Matters of fact are a posteriori, contingent.
+Matters of fact are acquired a posteriori and are contingent.

-Relations of ideas are a priori, necessary, and deductive.
+Relations of ideas are acquired a priori, deductively, and are necessary.
 The basic tool for discovering whether a given statement is a relation of ideas is the principle of contradiction.